MarcioFCMartins/Caulerpa_sampling/README.md

 To do so, we will:

 -   Calculate the total distance travelled from start of transect until current point
--   Calculate travel speed at each point
+-   Estimate travel speed at each point

 The distance between any two points p1 and p2 is given by: Distance <sub>p1 to p2</sub> = Square root ((X<sub>2</sub> - X<sub>1</sub>)<sup>2</sup> + (Y<sub>2</sub> - Y<sub>1</sub>)<sup>2</sup>)